Kharis Templeman (祁凱立)

 About Me

-I am a political scientist by training, with interests in democratization, parties and elections, and the politics of new and developing democracies.
+I am a political scientist with research interests in democratization, elections and election management, parties and party system development, one-party dominance, and the links between domestic politics and external security issues.
 My regional expertise is in East Asia, with special focus on Taiwan.

 Archives